Doxel-AI/.github/PULL_REQUEST_TEMPLATE.md

 <!---
+Naming the title of you PR:
+* Name must follow the format: "<JIRA-Ticket-No>-<Short Description>" E.g. "ES-487-Data-Preparation-pipeline-Fix"

 Adding a couple of notes about your PR will help reviewers understand your PR and foster discussion.
 Please take a little more time to do so.